The 0x80070103 Windows Update Error can appear due to various reasons. The full error message reads:

 1. Retry the Windows 11 Update

-Maybe the error appeared due to a bug preventing the Windows Update components from functioning properly.
+The error may have appeared due to a bug preventing the Windows Update components from functioning properly.
 So, before you try the next methods, retry the Windows Update.

-If pressing the Retry button doesn’t help, you can pause and resume the Windows 11 update again.
+Simply click the Retry button shown on the error pop-up.
+If it doesn’t help, you can pause and resume the Windows 11 update again.

 2. Restart your Windows 11 PC